UPDATED September 16, 2021

 FOR INTERNATIONAL STUDENTS

 A: Yes, you may apply to remain in residence during the summer months and winter holiday break if you are registered for courses in the following semester.
 The application will be available for In Room students on the Housing Portal.

 Q: Are food locations on campus open?

-A: During the summer semester, limited dining halls will be open.
+A: During the winter break period, dining halls are closed.
 For up to date hours of operation of all food locations, visit the Hospitality Services website.